StrangeRanger/bash-style-guide/README.md

 <!-- TODO: COME BACK TO AND ADD MORE AND ORGANIZE!!! -->

-Maintaining an optimal line length in Bash scripts is essential for readability and maintainability.
-By adhering to a standard line length, you can enhance code clarity and ensure that scripts display correctly across various platforms and tools.
+Keeping a consistent line length in Bash scripts is essential for improving readability and maintainability.
+Adhering to a standard line length can enhance code clarity and ensure that scripts display correctly across various platforms and tools.

 #### Why Limit Line Length